adivea/nitrateDK/README.md

 ```README.md``` | Readme with instructions
 ```LICENSE``` | [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) which specifies the permitted usage of the repository

 <!-- USAGE EXAMPLES -->
 ## Data

 <!-- USAGE EXAMPLES -->
 ## Usage

+### Running the script

+After cloning the repository and downloading the required data, open up the ```groundwater_pollution_dk.rmd``` R markdown in Rstudio (see written report for version specifics).
+Running the code, top-down should result in a direct access to the analysis the lays the foundation for our project report.

+### Inspecting the script

+As an alternative to rerunning our script, you may merely want to inspect the code and the output.
 For simply examining the analysis and its results, we recommend inspecting the markdown version of the analysis.
 * <a href="groundwater_pollution_dk.md">```spatial_analysis.md```</a>

 <!-- CONTRIBUTING -->
 ## Contributing